 The College expects all resources designated for travel purposes to be used efficiently.
-Employees must complete a Travel Request-Authorization Form and obtain the necessary approvals prior to travel.
-Out-of-District and In-state travel requires approval of the appropriate Executive Team member.
-Out-of-State travel requires the President's approval.
+Employees must complete a Travel Request-Authorization Form and obtain the necessary approvals before travel.
+Out-of-dstrict and In-state travel requires the approval of the appropriate Executive Team member.
+Out-of-state travel requires the President's approval.

 Reimbursement is limited to the expense of travel by the most direct and commonly traveled route and/or by the most economical means.
-The College will not reimburse any personal business travel expense or upgrades.
+The College will not reimburse any personal business travel expenses or upgrades.